honglioslo/HBV_NVE/readme_ODM.txt

                     替换完成后保存替换： Ctrl + x --> s
 Rectangular operation: Ctrl + x r ..

-6.6 Data Datasets

-Databasearkiver: 	Sanntid, Hytran, Hykval, Hydag_t, Hydag
-Kontrollprogrammer: 	Prikon, Kondag
-Nederst: 		Valgene i programmet ”Finut” for å få sett forskjellige data.

-/hdata/grid/medata/rr is precipitation.
-stored in the hydrologic year, start from August, September (the first month of snow).
-6.6.1 Discharge data: Start&

-DAGUT and then click Start program.

-Click Hent.

-Type the id of time series and then click <=Søk vha.
-Serie-id.
-If there is no problem, then click Bruk serir.
-If the id of time serie has some problem, Bruk Serie will be grey and cannot be clicked.

-The searched results came out and click Alle år på, meaning choose all the year.
-(Alle år av, none of them; Alle år på mellon, choose several continue years).
-Then click Direkte til arbeidstabell, to save the results.

-This show the results of last step, no change was necessary (maybe check of the results).
-Click Lagre på fil, meansing save to file.

-Choose the preferred format, usually Vardat II.
-And the click Send til Skriver.

-Find the destination file, usually the home directory (where you start Start).

-The message of success.
-Good luck!
 Tips about Norwegian
 Søk vha.
 Seirie-id: search via id.
 Lukk vindu: close the window.